mvrozanti/dte/README.md

 `dte` is a WIP date-time processing language with focus on broad interpretation and simplicity.

-If you don't think it's intuitive, it's probably not finished.
+If you don't think it's intuitive, it's most likely unfinished.

 It is strongly inspired by [pdd](https://github.com/jarun/pdd).